scottyschup/ruby-curriculum/projects/w1d5-knights-travails.md

 You want to make sure your tree will represent the shortest paths to any position.
 Build your tree in a *breadth-first* manner.
 Take inspiration from your BFS algorithm: use a queue to process nodes in FIFO.
-Start with a root node, then build ndoes representing positions one move away, add those to the queue.
+Start with a root node, then build nodes representing positions one move away, add those to the queue.
 Then take the next node from the queue.
 Etc.